A National Partnership That Betters Our Communities and Helps Our Brothers Live Lives of Excellence

 Ways to Support JDRF

-- Reach out to your local chapter (visit jdrf.org to find a chapter near you) to find out about volunteer opportunities.
-Whether one brother wants to come into the JDRF office, 10 brothers was to help out with a JDRF Gala or the entire Chapter wants to help the JDRF One Walk run smoothly, JDRF has an opportunity for you.
+Reach out to your local chapter visit https://www.jdrf.org/ to find a chapter near you) to find out about volunteer opportunities.
+Whether one brother wants to come into the JDRF office, 10 brothers want to help out with a JDRF Gala or the entire Chapter wants to help the JDRF One Walk run smoothly, JDRF has an opportunity for you.

 There are many ways to raise funds for life-changing T1D research.
 These include:

-- JDRF One Walk Team: The One Walk is JDRF’s flagship fundraising event and the largest type 1 diabetes (T1D) event in the world.
+JDRF One Walk Team: The One Walk is JDRF’s flagship fundraising event and the world's largest type 1 diabetes (T1D) event.
 Join thousands of people as they raise funds to create a world without T1D.
-To learn more, find a walk near you or to register your team, please visit walk.jdrf.org.
+To learn more, find a walk near you or register your team, please visit walk.jdrf.org.

-To learn more about how your chapter can support JDRF, contact Director of Fraternity Programs Andy Longo at (317)284-0203.
+To learn more about how your chapter can support JDRF, contact the Fraternity at Delts@Delts.org.

 Cade Baker: T1D Looks Like Me